 The cilantro added once it comes off the heat gives the soup freshness while the lemon makes the earthy lentils pop with bright acidity and balances all the savory tastes!

-I should also mention, that this isn’t just vegetarian, it is actually vegan, which is great since we have been trying to eat meals with a lower carbon footprint.
+This soup isn’t just vegetarian, it is actually vegan, which is great since we have been trying to eat meals with a lower carbon footprint.
 This is one plant-based meal that really satisfies and the whole family loves it.

 ingredients with labels